 For a free legal consultation, call (800) 747-3733

-However, some of these at-fault drivers do not have insurance at all or do not have enough insurance to cover your remaining costs.
-If you are in an accident with one of these drivers, you will need to file a claim for uninsured motorist/underinsured motorist (UM/UIM) benefits.
-To establish that you are entitled to UM/UIM benefits after an accident, you will need to prove the following:
+However, some of these at-fault drivers do not have auto insurance or do not have enough insurance to cover your remaining costs.
+If you get in a car crash with one of these drivers, you will need to file a claim for uninsured motorist/underinsured motorist (UM/UIM) benefits.
+For your claim to be accepted you will have to prove that you are entitled to UM/UIM benefits following a collision.

-Obligations of Your UM/UIM Coverage.
+Obligations of Your UM/UIM Coverage

-- Cooperating during your insurer’s investigation
+- Cooperating with your insurer’s investigation

 - Agreeing to an examination under oath (EUO)